 Certain of our existing stockholders, including entities affiliated with certain of our directors, have indicated an interest in purchasing an aggregate of approximately \$20 million in shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares in this offering to any or all of these stockholders may determine to purchase more, fewer or no shares in this offering.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares in this offering to any or all of these stockholders, or any or all of these stockholders may determine to purchase more, fewer or no shares in this offering.
 The foregoing discussion does not give effect to any potential purchases by these stockholders in this offering.